ranafi/CYCLOPS-2.0/README.md

 This repository contains two '.jl' files.
 'CYCLOPS.jl' contains all the functions necessary to pre-process data, train CYCLOPS 2.0, and calculate cosinors of best fit for all transcripts using CYCLOPS sample phase predictions.
 'CYCLOPS_2_0_Template.jl' calls the necessary functions from 'CYCLOPS.jl' to order an expression file, given a list of seed genes and hyperparameters.
 The 'CYCLOPS_2_0_Template.jl' script is copied and pasted into a terminal running Julia 1.6.

 *Skip to '2.
-Packages' for details on using code.*
+Packages' to learn how to use the code.*

 # Contents
 1. Methods